Frequently Asked Questions

 HOW DO I BECOME A 911 DISPATCHER?

 You must be prepared for this exciting, challenging, and stress-filled career.
 The minimum qualifications are the ability to pass a criminal background check, physical examination, and drug screening.
 Dispatchers are also required to have a high school diploma or its equivalent, the ability to type on a computer keyboard, the ability to hear within the required range, and the ability to speak the English language clearly.
-All employees are required to be available to work any shift (7:00am to 3:00pm, 3:00pm to 11:00pm, or 11:00pm to 7:00am) weekends and holidays.
+All employees are required to be available to work any shift (6:45pm to 7:00am and 6:45am to 7:00pm) weekends and holidays.
 For more information about becoming an E-911 Communications Officer, visit our Recruitment webpage.